Only Vape TPD Compliant E-liquid

-There are several reports circulating about the first-ever death linked to vaping.
+There are several reports circulating about the first-ever death caused by vaping.
 The details are still vague but one doctor blames propylene glycol, formaldehyde and acrolein in e-liquids.
 In this post, we look closer at the story and see if you should be worried or not.

 What is propylene glycol?

-Propylene glycol is a viscous, colourless and odourless organic substance.
+Propylene glycol is a viscous, colourless and odourless synthetic substance.
 It is used in e-liquids as a carrier of the flavour and to dilute nicotine so it can be aerosolized in the e-cig.

 It’s strange the doctor mentioned propylene glycol as a possible factor.
 Glycols, in general, are non-irritating, have very low volatility and very low toxicity.
 The US Food and Drug Administration has approved propylene glycol as being generally safe.